 Are There Downsides to Ceramic Braces?

 There are a few downsides to using ceramic braces.
 They can be more costly.
 The brackets are slightly larger than those used in all-metal braces, too, which can make them a little more uncomfortable at first.
 Ceramic is more fragile than metal, so it is easier to damage these braces.
-It is also possible that drinking tea, coffee, and other dark beverages will stain the ceramic.
+It is also possible that drinking tea, coffee, and other dark beverages will stain the ceramic, making it easier for others to see.

 Who Should Get Ceramic Braces?